Anshan Liaoning, China Travel Guide

 Beyond the major landmarks, Anshan's genuine character resides in its local markets, smaller parks, and community life.

-Seek out opportunities in less-traveled spots for more authentic interactions with residents and local customs.
+Seek out opportunities in less-traveled spots for more meaningful connections with people with residents and local customs.